Monica Lewinsky On Cyberbullying, Caroline Calloway, And The Dangers Of Gen Z’s Approach to Media

 What do you do if you think you might be the bully?
 How do you grapple with that and try to do better?

-In my opinion, if you think you might be engaging in bullying behavior, the first thing I’d do is recognize that there is likely a personal issue you’re grappling with or an emotional wound that needs immediate attention.
-Of course, this is not true in all cases, but the adage “hurt people, hurt people” explains a lot of this kind of behavior.
+In my opinion, if you think you might be engaging in bullying behaviour, the first thing I’d do is recognise that there is likely a personal issue you’re grappling with or an emotional wound that needs immediate attention.
+Of course, this is not true in all cases, but the adage “hurt people, hurt people” explains a lot of this kind of behaviour.

 You've been on a mission to end cyberbullying for years now, and have experienced its dangerous effects yourself.
 How have you seen things change over the last three decades?
 What do you think is next?